mzh045/Latex_command_remove/README.md

-# Remove Latex command with curly brackets
+# Remove specific Latex commands with curly brackets

 ## Motivation
 When one Latex file is